-This Team Building badge represents the effective use of a variety of teams (homogeneous, heterogeneous, random, or student-selected), that encourage a strong, positive team identity.
+This Team Building microcredential represents the effective use of a variety of teams (homogeneous, heterogeneous, random, or student-selected), that encourage a strong, positive team identity.
 Successful team building results in the following:

 Teammates know and accept each other, and provide mutual support.